 Dance Collection Danse is a unique organization straddling the performing arts, museum and archival communities.
-At its core, DCD exists to preserve Canada’s theatrical dance heritage and share it internationally through programming such as virtual and live exhibits, screenings, lectures, workshops, education, dance animation, catalogues, annual magazine, books, and by supporting research.
+At its core, DCD exists to preserve Canada’s dance heritage and share it internationally through programming such as virtual and live exhibits, screenings, lectures, workshops, education, dance animation, catalogues, annual magazine, books, and by supporting research.

 Brochures about DCD and about our Education Program for grades 1-12 are available HERE.

 Canada’s dance history is filled with remarkable people who took risks and pushed the development of the art form.
 Dance history reflects moments in our political history, immigration history, military history, social history, feminist history and gay rights.
 It is an ephemeral art form and requires special care to ensure that the art and the artists are not lost to time.

 You can be part of the legacy by supporting the work of Dance Collection Danse.

 Visit SUPPORT US to see how you can help.

 In 1983, under the banner ENCORE!
 ENCORE!, research was begun into choreographies created by Canadian dance artists working in the 1940s and 1950s for the purposes of preserving their works through reconstruction, notation, videotape and photography.
 (READ MORE)

 Like most successful organizations, DCD has relied on the leadership, time and guidance of a great many people.
 It is no coincidence that many of these individuals served on our board or honorary advisor list.
 Our current board, chaired by acclaimed author and dance historian Carol Bishop-Gwyn...
 (READ MORE)